Looking back, sophomore Drew Roskos probably could have had a better first year as a student athlete at Delran High School.

 But it’s fair to say the bad luck Roskos had during his first 12 months of high school has run its course, allowing for the now sophomore to show just what he can do on the pitch for the Bears.

 Through the team’s first 11 games this season, Roskos has registered 14 goals for Delran, en route to a 9-1-1 record thus far.
-According to NJ.com, Roskos’ 14 goals make him one of the top 15 goal scorers in the state as of Oct.
+According to NJ.com, Roskos’ 14 goals put him amongst the top-15 goal scorers in the state as of Oct.
 6.

-According to first year head coach Tommy Orr, Roskos showed obvious potential as a threat on the soccer field, hence his varsity spot as a freshman.
+According to first year head coach Tommy Orr, Roskos showed obvious potential as a threat on the soccer field early on in his high school career, hence his varsity spot as a freshman.
 But the elbow injury was a roundabout way for Roskos to gain approximately 10 pounds of muscle and focus specifically on his foot work to be even better in this year’s season.

 “His work ethic is unmatched; he’s a good listener and always wants to get better,” Orr said.
 “Since he wasn’t able to wrestle, he gained some muscle while working hard at what he could at that time.
 I’ve known [Roskos] since he was about 8 years old through our camps, and he’s always been a hard-working kid and just a natural talent too.”